carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term3/projects/p1-path-planning/WRITE_UP.md

     cmake ..
     make

+To run the code, please follow:

+    cd build
+    ./path_planning

 Valid Trajectories
 ==================

 1. The car is able to drive at least 4.32 miles without incident.
 ----------------------------------------------------------------

 -> screenshot

 2. The car drives according to the speed limit.